awsdocs/amazon-ec2-user-guide/doc_source/ami-policy.md

 **Note**
 To simplify the syntax, the following examples use a JSON file, `policyDetails.json`, that includes the policy details\.

-**AMI lifecycle policy**
+**Example 1: Age\-based retention and AMI deprecation**
 This example creates an AMI lifecycle policy that creates AMIs of all instances that have a tag key of `purpose` with a value of `production` without rebooting the targeted instances\.
-The policy includes one schedule that creates an AMI every day at 01:00 UTC\.
-The policy will retain the two most recent AMIs and their backing snapshots\.
+The policy includes one schedule that creates an AMI every day at `01:00` UTC\.
+The policy retains AMIs for `2` days and deprecates them after `1` day\.
 It also copies the tags from the source instance to the AMIs that it creates\.

 ```
-aws dlm create-lifecycle-policy --description "My AMI policy" --state ENABLED --execution-role-arn arn:aws:iam::12345678910:role/AWSDataLifecycleManagerDefaultRoleForAMIManagement --policy-details file://policyDetails.json
+aws dlm create-lifecycle-policy \
+--description "My AMI policy" \
+--state ENABLED --execution-role-arn arn:aws:iam::12345678910:role/AWSDataLifecycleManagerDefaultRoleForAMIManagement \
+--policy-details file://policyDetails.json
 ```

 The following is an example of the `policyDetails.json` file\.